-Car horn is not working
+Car horn is not working — causes and fixes

 The importance of the car horn cannot be overemphasized.
 Aside from the occasional greetings car owners use it for, it has saved many lives as a communication tool.
 As such, when the car horn is not working, drivers feel disabled since screaming sometimes doesn’t help in most situations.